Available from WordFire Press, my first novel!

 Summary: Keniesha Washington lives in a rough neighborhood filled with gangs, pimps, and drug dealers.
 But the supernatural cure for what ails it may be worse than the disease...

 That Which is Hidden was published in the "Chronology" anthology by Curiosity Quills.
 This was my prizewinning story for the Salty Dog writing contest at Salt City Steam.
+It's also available as a standalone short, and in the "Casual Conjurings" anthology as well.

 Summary: Gideon Bassett needs to solve the triple mystery of his sweetheart’s murder, a train robbery, and a bank heist.
 Problem is, he’s been outed as a werewolf and is a fugitive himself...